This is the official homepage of the Gamera project, a framework for building document analysis applications.

-- The offical Gamera documentation (of the latest SVN version) online or downloadable as gzipped tar ball
+- The offical Gamera documentation (of the latest git version) online or downloadable as gzipped tar ball

 - A Tutorial Introduction to the Gamera Framework which contains learning material for understanding the main concepts.
 Here are some test images for the exercises in the tutorial.

 If you are new to the Python language, you might also want to check some of the documentation from the Python homepage.